Nothing compares to being there.

 Global.
 Action Oriented.
 Academically Excellent.
 Student-Centered.

 With its home campus in St. Louis, Missouri, USA, Webster University comprises an action-oriented global network of faculty, staff, students and alumni who forge powerful bonds with each other and with their communities around the globe.
-Founded in 1915, Webster is a private non-profit university with students studying at campus locations in North America, Europe, Asia and Africa and in a robust learning environment in a variety of modalities.
-The university is committed to ensuring high-quality learning experiences that transform students for global citizenship and individual excellence.
+Founded in 1915, Webster is a independent nonprofit university with students studying at campus locations in North America, Europe, Asia, and Africa, and in a robust learning environment online.
+The University is committed to ensuring high-quality learning experiences that transform students for global citizenship and individual excellence.

 Courses offerings vary depending depending on cohort rotation; however all students will develop a breadth and depth of international relations that includes subjects such as: